awslabs/mountpoint-s3/doc/CONFIGURATION.md

 * [AWS credentials](#aws-credentials)
 * [S3 bucket configuration](#s3-bucket-configuration), including mounting a bucket prefix or changing the endpoint to which Mountpoint sends S3 requests
 * [File system configuration](#file-system-configuration), including making a bucket read-only or allowing file deletion
+* [Caching configuration](#caching-configuration), where metadata and object data can be served from a cache
 * [Logging](#logging) for troubleshooting Mountpoint

 ## AWS credentials